 Aside from the Chinese channels, below is their Canadian channel lineup under the 150M Internet + TV + Phone Service Pack:

 A Technicolor cable modem (TC4350) is included to support the Internet service up to 150 Mbps download speed.
 Like many Internet resellers in BC, Suntel’s Internet service piggybacks off Shaw Communications’ cable infrastructure.
 This is a positive because Shaw’s cable Internet service is fairly stable.
 The only drawback is that their Internet speed fluctuates.
-The following speed figures were obtained on a Saturday night in an apartment setting with a wired connection.
+The following speed figures were the average obtained on a Saturday night in an apartment setting with a wired connection.
+The download speed hit 100 Mbps a few times from our observation but mostly stays within 75 – 85 Mbps range)

 Please use these speeds as a guideline as your location and time of the day for testing may fetch different speeds.
 As you can see, the download speed was not close to the advertised download speed of 150 Mbps but this could be attributed to the fact the TV box was running and a few mobile devices were streaming as well.
 The supplied wireless router (TP-LINK Archer C1200) works fine in a smaller house, townhouse or an apartment.
 However, it may not provide enough coverage for a larger home.
 One note about the supplied wireless router, an online source states you must use Suntel’s router in order for the Home Phone service to work properly.
 We apologize for not being able to verify this claim during our testing.